SuleimanFarah/sunpy/GSOC/2021/GSoC-2021-Devansh-Shukla.md

 ## Timeline

 I have attached a thorough timeline of the proposed project.
-Regarding my commitments, I’ll have my course classes from August 10, so I’ve shifted some of the workload to July.
+Regarding my commitments, I'll have my course classes from August 10, so I've shifted some of the workload to July.
 I plan to to publish a weekly blog for the project with all relevant details to help future developers and users; I believe this would be critical in the long run.

 - May 17, 2021 - May 24, 2021
   - Familiarize with the code and the community.
-  - Since I am already familiar with the dev env and test systems used in SunPy so I’ll quickly go through it again just in-case, and will focus more on the code and how it all is integrated together.
+  - Since I am already familiar with the dev env and test systems used in SunPy so I'll quickly go through it again just in-case, and will focus more on the code and how it all is integrated together.
   - Create a separate package with PR #4591 as foundation and set-up all necessary workflows.

 - May 24, 2021 - June 1, 2021
-  - During this time, I’ll discuss with my mentors and come with more specific details about the project, like how the public face of the API should behave, etc.
+  - During this time, I'll discuss with my mentors and come with more specific details about the project, like how the public face of the API should behave, etc.
-  - I’ll learn and try to solve the challenges I’m already aware-of in the project, see subsection V.IV
+  - I'll learn and try to solve the challenges I'm already aware-of in the project, see subsection V.IV
   - Learn more about dependencies like AstroPy, plotly, MPL, PyVista and see how their API is designed.

 - May 24, 2021 - June 1, 2021